 Assembly Bill (AB) 2634 requires the quantification and analysis of existing and projected housing needs of extremely low-income households.
-The County permits single room occupancy (SRO) units in the R-3 and R-3A zones, with six or fewer SROs permitted by right and seven or more allowed with a conditional use permit, thereby offering housing options to extremely low-income households such as individual farmworkers.
+The County permits single room occupancy (SRO) units in the R-2/2A, R-3/3A, and C-4 zones, with six or fewer SROs permitted by right and seven or more allowed with a conditional use permit, thereby offering housing options to extremely low-income households such as individual farmworkers.
+Through Program 20, the County will further streamline the approval process for SROs of any size.
 The County also allows mobile home parks throughout the T-P zone by right on sites at least three acres in size.